jasonmccreary/you-dont-know-git/README.md

 6. Commit your changes
 7. Publish your changes to your fork
 8. Open a "Pull Request" on GitHub to submit your changes to the upstream repository.
+9. Now rebase your branch with the latest work from upstream/master (check with "fetch")
+10. Update your PR to reflect these latest changes...